withastro/astro.build/src/pages/blog/experimental-server-side-rendering.md

 When we set out to build Astro, we decided to focus on the prebuilt, static site architecture popularly called “Jamstack” (also known static-site generation or SSG).
 This approach let us iterate and launch new features quickly, but came with some important limitations:

-- Large sites can’t statically pre-render to static HTML without introducing longer build times or slower, client-side rendering of dynamic content.
+- Large sites can’t pre-render to static HTML without introducing longer build times or slower, client-side rendering of dynamic content.
 - Dynamic sites can’t pre-render to static HTML without forcing you to rebuild and redeploy some portion of your site whenever your data changes.
 - Interactive sites can’t pre-render to static HTML without moving all user-individualized data to the client.
 User names, avatars, and permissions all get more complicated when you’re dealing with static, pre-built HTML.